 I find that many modern BBQ recipes place a lot of emphasis on special sauces, special ingredients or ludicrously lengthy lists of spices.
 Sometimes those recipes reward you handsomely, sometimes not so much.
-As for me, I like simple recipes, recipes that provide clean and balanced flavors.
-I think simple recipes come to perfection the closest, like this recipe for grilled chicken legs that I created in an effort to find a very quick but very tasty BBQ chicken recipe.
+As for me, I like simple recipes and the recipes that provide clean and balanced flavors.
+I think simple recipes come to perfection the closest, like this recipe for grilled chicken legs that I created in an effort to find a very quick but very tasty grilled chicken leg recipe.

 In this recipe all it takes is 5 minutes to prepare the rub and apply it on the chicken, which is immediately ready to go on the grill.
 This is it!
 All you have to do is mix together some granulated garlic and onions, black pepper and salt, add some sugar for sweetness and some cayenne for a little kick, rub the chicken with the spice mix and throw on the grill.